 Abstract

-Consistency of nomenclature within radiation oncology is increasingly important as big data efforts and data sharing become more prevalent.
-Automation of radiation oncology workflows depends on standardized contour nomenclature which enables and outcomes research, while also reducing medical errors and facilitating quality improvement activities.
+Purpose: Consistency of nomenclature within radiation oncology is increasingly important as big data efforts and data sharing become more prevalent.
+Automation of radiation oncology workflows depends on standardized contour nomenclature which enables toxicity and outcomes research, while also reducing medical errors and facilitating quality improvement activities.
 Recommendations for standardized nomenclature have been published in the American Association of Physicists in Medicine (AAPM) report from Task Group 263.
 Transitioning to TG-263 requires creation and management of structure template libraries, and retraining of staff, which can be a considerable burden on clinical resources.
-Our aim is to develop a program that allows users to create TG-263 compliant structure templates in English, Spanish, or French C# program is usable on any Windows system and generates template files in practice-specific DICOM or XML formats, extracting standardized structure nomenclature from an online database maintained by members of the TG-263U1 Task Group ensures continuous access to up-to-date tool for the The program and source code are publicly available via GitHub.
+Our aim is to develop a program that allows users to create TG-263 compliant structure templates in English, Spanish, or French to facilitate data sharing.

+Methods and Results: 53 pre-made structure templates were arranged by treated organ based on an American Society for Radiation Oncology (ASTRO) consensus paper.
+Templates were further customized with common target structures, relevant OARs (e.g., Spleen for anatomically relevant sites such as gastroesophageal junction or stomach), sub-site specific templates (e.g. partial breast, whole breast, intact prostate, postoperative prostate, etc.) and the addition of brachytherapy templates from the AAPM brachytherapy working group.
+An informal consensus on OAR and target coloration was also achieved, though color selections are fully customizable within the program.
+The resulting C# program is usable on any Windows system and generates template files in practice-specific DICOM or XML formats, extracting standardized structure nomenclature from an online database maintained by members of the TG-263U1 Task Group which ensures continuous access to up-to-date templates.

+Conclusions: We have developed a tool which runs on any Windows system to easily create TG-263-compliant structure template libraries for all planning systems utilizing the DICOM standard.
+The program and source code are publicly available via GitHub.
 Feedback from community users is encouraged to identify opportunities for improvement and guide further development.

 Introduction

 The creation of treatment plans in radiation oncology requires the delineation of regions of interest (ROIs), which primarily represent structures such as volumes and organs at risk (OARs).
 While Digital Imaging and Communications in Medicine (DICOM) standards specify data formats required to electronically communicate information about these structures, users are individually responsible for creating and naming sets of structures for each treatment plan in their treatment planning system (TPS).
-Labeling structures manually is tedious, error-prone Brian’ instead of ‘Brain’), and variable (e.
-‘Lung_R’ vs ‘Right Lung’), with greater than 10 variants reported for many OARs1.
+Labeling structures manually is tedious, error-prone (e.g., ‘Brian’ instead of ‘Brain’), and variable (e.g., ‘Lung_R’ vs ‘Right Lung’), with greater than 10 variants reported for many OARs1.

 While many TPS provide the option of maintaining template libraries to let users load a specific set of ROIs for a particular treatment, these libraries are often manually created, making the process relatively time-intensive, both for their initial creation and subsequent updates, and remain vulnerable to the issues listed above.

 The American Association of Physicists in Medicine (AAPM) published ‘Standardizing Nomenclatures in Radiation Oncology’1, a report from Task Group 263 (TG-263) in order to create a standard nomenclature for ROIs and dosimetric data.
-While adoption of the standard nomenclature has popular support, its implementation is time-consuming and resource-intensive. conducted by the TG-263U1 Task Group, the majority of respondents had not yet adopted the standardized nomenclature, indicating that the largest hurdles were lack of time/resources to create new templates and difficulty with retraining staff.
+While adoption of the standard nomenclature has popular support, its implementation is time-consuming and resource-intensive.
+In a recent survey2 conducted by the TG-263U1 Task Group, the majority of respondents had not yet adopted the standardized nomenclature, indicating that the largest hurdles were lack of time/resources to create new templates and difficulty with retraining staff.